A timeline of Lamar Public Library’s first 100 years!

 1967: Plans for the building of a City Complex, with a connecting library “wing,” are brought before the board.

 November 13, 1970: Prowers County Commissioners decide to give a fourth of a mill tax levy for the support of the library’ bookmobile.
-This exact amount is still given today.

 March 1974: The Carnegie Library is emptied and demolition starts, after 67 years of service.
 The library moves to the basement of the Community Building until its new quarters are ready.

 September 19, 1976: The dedication ceremony for the new City Complex, housing the police, fire department, and several other administrative offices–as well as the library– takes place.
-Mrs. Dorothy Henry continues to preside over the new library, with the help of Mrs. Olive Hutchens, Assistant Librarian since 1971.
+Mrs. Dorothy Henry continues to preside over the new library, with the help of Mrs. Olive Hutchins, Assistant Librarian since 1971.
 Unfortunately, the new library proves inadequate within eight years, due to increased circulation and the space needs required by new technologies such as educational videos, book-on-tape, and computers.

 April 11, 1979: The library begins serving the vision-impaired with its “Talking Books” program.